 2. Buy neutral or classic looks

-Pins and necklaces are cheaper than new coats and shirts.
+Pins, earrings, and necklaces are cheaper than new coats and shirts.
 They’re also far more versatile.
 Add these little extras to change up your outfit each time you wear it, to stop it looking repetitive or stale.

 4. Go vintage

-Obviously buy clothes that you like and feel great in, but also bear in mind that it’s winter and there’s no sense in buying something that doesn’t keep you warm.
+Obviously, buy clothes that you like and feel great in, but also bear in mind that it’s winter and there’s no sense in buying something that doesn’t keep you warm.
 Avoid buying anything that you can only wear for that 5 day stretch between the end of autumn and the start of winter.
 Layers are the key word here: buy a range of thinner tops you can layer up to warm up or cool down as the weather calls for it.

-6. Work the free shipping
+6. Take advantage of free shipping

 If you’re an online shopper, see if it’s financially viable for you to add enough to your basket so that you avoid the shipping fee.
 Sometimes shipping can be as much as £6 or £7.
 That’s the equivalent of another t-shirt or pair of woolly socks.